 The eyes just might be the windows to the soul — they definitely give everything away when you are battling a headache, suffering an illness, feeling stressed, or lacking sleep.
 But whether you’re dealing with under-eye puffiness, dark circles, or a bout of insomnia, a good eye mask can help you look and feel better.

 An eye mask is an ideal option for anyone who has difficulty sleeping through the night because it can block out light and help you catch some Zs.
 Some masks are ideal for battling puffiness under the eyes or providing relief from headaches and other health issues.
 When you need to de-stress at the end of a long day, an eye mask can be the perfect way to unwind.

-But if you want real results, it all comes down to finding the right eye mask.
+When you want real results, it all comes down to finding the right eye mask.
 That means deciding what type of mask is best for your needs, what type of coverage you want the mask to provide, what material is best, and what other features would help you get relief.
-Read on for more information about eye masks: the types available, the features to look for, and how much you should expect to spend.

 Sleep eye masks are usually solid and opaque.
 This allows them to block light when you’re trying to sleep or relax.
-Sleep eye masks are typically made of fabric; some are padded to providing extra cushioning.
+Sleep eye masks are typically made of fabric, and some are padded to provide extra cushioning.
 A sleep mask is an ideal option if you have trouble falling asleep or staying asleep.
 A person who works the night shift and sleeps during the day may find a sleep eye mask particularly helpful.